Luanjie-Dong/Luanjie-Dong/README.md

 - **Module Bidding Analysis** (June 2024)
   - Conducted analysis on university module bidding prices using R, revealing key patterns and trends.

-- **Personal Budget Automation** (January 2024)
-  - Developed a Python script to automate personal budget analysis using bank transaction data and Google Sheets integration.

-## Hackathons

-- **DSTA BrainHack (TIL-AI) 2024**
-  - Built and trained NLP and ASR models, and developed skills in text data preprocessing and ASR model development.

-- **NUS Rightship Hackathon 2024**
-  - Developed a baseline assessment of GHG emissions and evaluated the impact of electrification on emissions reduction using GeoPandas and Pandas.